plainquire/plainquire/README.md

 Filters can be cast between entities, e.g. to convert them between DTOs and database models.

-Properties are matched by type (check if assignable) and name (case sensitive)
+Properties are matched by type (check if assignable) and name (case-sensitive)

 ```csharp
 var dtoFilter = new EntityFilter<OrderDto>().Add(...);